menchelab/vrprot/README.md

 `python3 easy_pipeline.py -p P08590,P38606,Q9W3H5 -bl_path="/Applications/Blender.app/Contents/MacOS/Blender"`

+The Easy pipeline will not delete the temporal files generated during the process.
 ### Run modul_test.py

 This will fetch some pdbs from the AlphaFold DB, color code the secondary structure